ctkelley/SIAMFANLEquations.jl/README.md

 - Version v0.x.2 goes out when the codes and notebook for Chapter x are finished.

 - v0.x.3 is reserved for finalizing the print book <--> notebook mappings, cleaing up the docs, and fixing inconsitencies.
-I post the package announcements for v0.x.3.
+I will post the package announcements for v0.x.3 on Discourse for 1 <= x <= 5

- - 0.x.y for y > 3 are serious bug fixes and/or changes in the calling sequences/interfaces/rules that I have to do to make things consistent with future chapters.
+ - 0.x.y for y > 3 and x < 5 are serious bug fixes and/or changes in the calling sequences/interfaces/rules that I have to do to make things consistent with future chapters.

+- 0.5.z for z > 3 are preparatory releases for the announcement to NA-Digest.

+- 0.6.0 is the NA-Digest release.
+At that point the text should be in final(?) draft form, the solvers and examples should be done, and the writing should be in the final proofreading stage.
+0.6.y for y>0 will be bug fixex, typo management, response to community complaints ...

+- 0.z.w for 7 <= z <= 9 will be milestone releases for things like (1) chapter on case studies, (2) shipment of ms to publisher, (3) fixes for problems found in copy editing, ...

 v1.0.0 goes out __when the print book is published__.
 This means that after v1.0.0 the interface to the codes will always be consistent with the book.
 My readers get my __solemn word__ on that.